Journaly/journaly/README.md

    $ alter user <your_username> with superuser;
    ```

-1. If you haven't created a `prisma/.env` file yet, copy and paste `prisma/.env.example` into `prisma/.env`.
-Then, replace the placeholders in both `prisma/.env` and the `.env` file in the root of the project with your new postgres username & password.
+2. Update your `.env` file with your new postgres username & password.
+Copy and paste your root `.env` into `j-db-client/prisma/.env`.
+You should end up with two of the same file, one in root and the other in `j-db-client`.

-1. Finally, from the `prisma` directory, apply database migrations to your new database instance:
+3. Finally, from the `j-db-client` directory, apply database migrations to your new database instance:

    ```bash
    $ npm run migrate:up